Balou9/chainops/README.md

 | push    | chainops | main   | aws-prod#715320985461   | aws-prod-cd-runner  |
 | tag     | t3rn     |   -    | aws-prod#715320985461   | aws-prod-cd-runner  |

+## Configuration

+The primary configuration touchpoint is intended to be the Github Actions environment.
+Therefore, all stack parameters are initialized as env vars in the `env` block of [the `cd` workflow](.github/workflows/cd.yml) and should ideally be tweaked there.

+Secret parameters should be set as GitHub repo secrets, currently the required secrets are:

++ AWS_ACCESS_KEY_ID_PROD
++ AWS_SECRET_ACCESS_KEY_PROD
++ AWS_ACCESS_KEY_ID_TEST
++ AWS_SECRET_ACCESS_KEY_TEST
++ DOCKERHUB_USERNAME
++ DOCKERHUB_TOKEN
++ GITHUB_PERSONAL_ACCESS_TOKEN
++ SSH_PUBLIC_KEY #TODO one key 4 each collator

+The security credentials are the ones of the aws-test-cd-runner/aws-prod-cd-runner deployment identity respectively.

 ## Stacks

+All infrastructure resources are logically grouped into separate stacks enabling a modular and layered architecture.

 ### `core-network-stack`